zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 |:-:|:-:|
 ![Browse MFE Light Mode][browse-light]|![Browse MFE Dark Mode][browse-dark]

-*Screenshot: Example app of Browse MFE is on light mode and dark mode.*
+*Screenshot: An example app of Browse MFE is on light mode and dark mode.*

 Let's start with the example app, `BrowseView` is a screen-level component that is imported from Browse MFE.